shiv-source/mapify-cli/README.md

 - `pages` (IPage[]): Array of page configurations.
   - `path` (string): The URL path of the page.
   - `priority` (number): The priority of the page (0.0 to 1.0).
   - `changeFreq` (ChangeFreq): Optional.
 How frequently the page is likely to change (e.g., 'daily', 'weekly').
+Defaults to `defaultChangeFreq`.
-  - `componentPath` (string): Path to the components used to detect the last modified date.
+  - `componentPath` (string): Optional.
+Path to the components used to detect the last modified date.
 - `defaultChangeFreq` (ChangeFreq): Default change frequency for all pages.
 - `defaultPriority` (number): Default priority for all pages.
-- `force` (boolean): If true, skips Git detection for `lastmod` and uses the current date.
+- `forceLastModificationDate` (boolean): If true, skips Git detection for `lastmod` and uses the current date.

 ### GitHub Action